 Bright & Early ND Framework

 Bright & Early ND uses a block system approach which includes four levels, or steps, to quality.
 Each step focuses on a component of quality care and must be demonstrated by the program before moving to the next step.
-The outcome is a program that maximizes a child’s readiness for school, work, and life.

 Step 1: Health and Safety